stooke/graal/substratevm/DebugInfo.md

 ### Currently Supported Targets

-The prototype is currently implemented only for the GNU Debugger on Linux:
+The prototype is currently implemented for the GNU Debugger on Linux and Visual Studio on Windows

-  - Linux/x86_64 support has been tested and should work correctly
+  - Linux/x86_64 support has been tested and should work correctly.

-  - Linux/AArch64 support is present but has not yet been fully verified (break points should work ok but stack backtraces may be incorrect)
+  - Linux/AArch64 support is present but has not yet been fully verified (break points should work ok but stack backtraces may be incorrect).

-Windows support is still under development.
+  - Windows/X86_64 support has known issues with stack backtraces.

+### Windows notes

+  -  The first main() function encountered can be referenced as _package.class.main_.
+Setting

+  - Currently stack frames are not properly expressed in the debug info.
+The stack frame display may have extraneous entries in it, and "Step Out", may work incorrectly.

+  - Currently there is no type information in the debug info; as a consequence, variables and members do not appear in the debug information.